Adult make student in office smiling at camera

 Explore Information Technology with Business Management (M.S.)

-This multidisciplinary program teaches students advanced business management concepts, with specific focuses on leadership, the global economy, decision-making, finance, and business analysis.
+This multidisciplinary information technology management degree program teaches students advanced business management concepts, with specific focuses on leadership, the global economy, decision-making, finance, and business analysis.
 Gain competitive in-demand skills - like the ability to evaluate risk in business scenarios, investigate factors to innovatively make decisions for the future, identify problems, and formulate solutions using a systematic approach - that will give you a mastery of technical business experience to thrive as a business professional in the larger IT landscape.

 Build Your Career Future